What’s On in July 2026 — Newcastle, Lake Macquarie & Hunter Valley

 Website

-Lake Mac POP BAM: Pop Cultural Festival
+Lake Mac POP BAM!: Pop Cultural Festival

 Lake Macquarie’s pop culture festival is back.
 Cosplay, swordfighting, Star Wars characters, free-play gaming, anime workshops and more, all in one day.